The Lofton Scholarship Fund

 - Helping with outreach to potential sponsors

-Any MEDA or IEDC course approved by the Professional Development Committee qualifies.
+Any MEDA or IEDC course approved by the Professional Development Committee qualifies for MEDA members who are not certified.
 Courses designated as prerequisites for CEcD certification or recertification and sitting for the certification examination are eligible.
 Training courses at conferences are eligible with committee approval.
-Conference and annual conference fees are not eligible for scholarship funds.
+Conference and annual conference fees are not eligible for scholarship funds for certification.
+NEW!
+If you are certified, and a MEDA member, you can apply for 50% of the conference costs for those conferences that are designated Level 1 (See “Criteria” for deadlines on applying).

 - Scholarships are limited to actual course registration costs.
-Scholarships also are limited to one scholarship per member each year.
+Scholarships also are limited to one scholarship, one course, per member each year.

 - Scholarship payments must be used for tuition, books, and application fees.
 Housing, meals, and travel costs are not included.